Artist Recital Series

 Opening Festival Opera's 2021 season, two internationally renowned artists team up for an exquisite program of music by women composers.
 Carrie Hennessey and Jennifer Reason bring their special brand of joyous synergy to the recital stage, sharing their insight, artistic flair, and sublime musicality.

-Ms. Hennessey will return to the Festival Opera Mainstage to perform Jake Heggie’s At the Statue of Venus with Jake Heggie at the piano.
-Tickets for FO’s SalOn Demand are available for $40 per household which will give you an HD video link, available on demand to stream to your digital devices and smart TV.
+Ms. Hennessey will return later in the Festival Opera season to perform Jake Heggie’s At the Statue of Venus with Jake Heggie at the piano.
+She is a beloved artist in our community and known for her dramatic ability and fearless commitment to contemporary and rare repertoire.
+Tickets for FO’s SalON Demand are available for $40 per household which will give you an HD video link, available on demand to stream to your digital devices and smart TV.

-Following the release, a live chat with the artists and Festival Opera’s General Director, Zachary Gordin will be hosted by Ruchi Kapila on Facebook Live.
-Ticket buyers will receive an invitation to the live chat.
-Join us with a glass of wine, or your favorite beverage for this fun and inspiring discussion!
+Following this digital release, a live chat with the artists and Festival Opera’s General Director, Zachary Gordin will be hosted by Ruchi Kapila on Facebook Live.
+Ticket buyers will receive an invitation to this live chat event.
+Join us, pour yourself a glass of wine or your favorite beverage and tune in for this fun and inspiring discussion!

 Un raggio di speme - A Ray of Hope